Queen Mathilde was accompanied by Belgian Minister for Development Cooperation, Alexander De Croo.

 Queen Mathilde delivered a keynote speech at the University of Ghana.

-A meeting with Farmerline, that won the King Boudewijn Prize for Development in 2017.
+A meeting with the people of "Farmerline", who won the King Boudewijn Prize for Development in 2017.

 At night a Belgian-Ghanese reception concluded the visit.